-5. 10.
+4. 11.
 Advanced Routing

 Static Routing is a form of routing that is configured manually by a network administrator or a user by adding entries into a routing table.
-The manually-configured routing information guides the router in forwarding data packets to a specific destination.
+The manually-configured routing information guides the router in forwarding data packets to the specific destination.

-5. 10.
+4. 11.
 1. Static Routing List

 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Advanced > Advanced Routing > Static Routing. - To add static routing entries: - 1.
-Click Add New, and enter the following information.
+Go to Advanced Routing > Static Routing. - To add static routing entries:

+1. Click Add New.